kdgregory/log4j-aws-appenders/docs/build.md

 * examples: `mvn clean package` (see individual documentation for running the examples).
 * integration tests: `mvn clean test`.

-**Beware:** the integration tests and examples create AWS resources and do not delete them.
-You will be charged for those resources, including a per-hour charge for the Kinesis streams.
-To avoid charges, be sure to delete all resources when they're no longer needed.

 ## Interface Stability